thefrontside/effection/website/docs/guides/collections.md

 ## Consuming Streams

-Once we have a stream, we would normally like to consume values from it, we have already seen how we can use `subscribe` to subscribe to a Stream and turn a Stream into a Subscription.
+Once we have a stream, we would normally like to consume values from it, we have already seen how we can use `yield` to subscribe to a Stream and turn a Stream into a Subscription.
 But there is an easier way!
 We can use the `forEach` method to subscribe to a stream and iterate its values all in one go: